SonicAutoDrive/GARD/README.md

 Note： $K_{intrinsic}$ is the intrinsic parameters of the camera, $T_{camera2Road}$ is the transformation matrix from camera to the road coordiate system, which is defined by the height of the camera from local ground surface and its pose angles.

 ## Latest News
-2023-12: paper under review, some code is released for testing along with the core API.
+2023-12: paper under review, code snipets, libs along with the core API are released for testing.<br />
-2023-09: 相关论文已提交学术会议。
+2023-09: paper submitted to a certain conference.

 ## System Architecture
 The overall architectural diagram of the GARD algorithm is shown below, primarily comprising two modules: the initialization module and the real-time computation module.

 <div align=center><img height="360" src="docs/GARD_pipeline_EN.png"/></div>

-1. Initialization Module: in addition to loading the configuration parameters required for execution, this module primarily involves the automated extraction of regions of interest (ROIs), which is designed to automatically determine the area for line feature extraction based on target detection results over a certain period of time.
+1. **Initialization Module**: in addition to loading the configuration parameters required for execution, this module primarily involves the automated extraction of regions of interest (ROIs), which is designed to automatically determine the area for line feature extraction based on target detection results over a certain period of time.
 This process aims to exclude feature noise effects caused by roadside buildings, vegetation and the targets themselves."
-2. Real-time computation module: it operates based on the image stream data from the camera and the initialized ROI to perform vanishing point detection and calculates the camera’s pose angles.
+2. **Real-time computation module**: it operates based on the image stream data from the camera and the initialized ROI to perform vanishing point detection and calculates the camera’s pose angles.
 Then, by leveraging this pose information, it estimates the depth of targets inside the 2D bounding boxes and reconstructs the 3D coordinates of them.

 ## Major features
 GARD possesses the following characteristics: